onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 #.
 Sign in to SDC as a *Tester*.
 #.
 From the HOME page, select *Ready For Testing* under Active Projects.
 #.
-In the right pane, click the VF.
+In the right pane, click the VF/PNF.
 #.
 Click *Start Testing*.
 #.
-Test the VF.
+Test the VF/PNF.
 #.
 When testing is complete, click *Accept*.

 .. |image1| image:: media/design_vf_workflow.png